rjellis/pijp-dti/README.md

 **Generate CSV files for the statistics of various anisotropy measures in certain regions of interest.**

-Loads the anisotropy measure, the warped labels, and a dictionary relating the integer values in the warped labels to names of regions of interest.
-The values for the anisotropy measure are then found for each region of interest.
+The values for each anisotropy measure are found voxel-wise for each region of interest.
 The minimum value, maximum value, mean, and standard deviation are calculated for each region of interest.
 A comma separated value file (CSV) is generated for each anisotropy measure.
 CSV
-format: name, min, max, mean, std. dev.
+format: (name, min, max, mean, std. dev).